 - Care – most animals will require medication throughout their stay (training on how to medicate an animal is provided)

-- Transport – you will need your own transport 24/7 to bring foster animals to and from the vet clinic or to an after-hours vet should your foster animal need emergency veterinary treatment in the middle of the night.
-Some animals might need more than one visit.
+- Transport – you will need your own transport 24/7 to bring foster animals to and from the centre or to an after-hours vet should your foster animal need emergency veterinary treatment in the middle of the night.
+Some animals might need more than one visit (this is not required for large farm animals as we can help with transport to the foster home)

 - Your love and patience